 Recent Highlights From 'Song Of The Day'

-But five songs a week can seem like a lot of music, so host Guy Raz regularly brings in Song of the Day editor Stephen Thompson to showcase the latest highlights.
-This time around, they discussed Malcolm Middleton's "Red Travellin' Socks" (a surprisingly lilting pop song from a member of the bleak Scottish rock group Arab Strap), Japandroids' "Young Hearts Spark Fire" (an unhinged garage-band jam that's so enthusiastic, it seems in danger of bursting) and Yim Yames' "Long Long Long" (a reverent and beautiful Beatles cover by My Morning Jacket frontman Jim James).
+But five songs a week can seem like a lot of music — they pile up quickly — so Guy Raz regularly brings in Song of the Day editor Stephen Thompson to showcase the latest highlights.
+This time around, they discussed Laurent Korcia's "Mission Impossible" (a cover of the timeless TV and movie theme, performed on a 290-year-old Stradivarius), Tim Buckley's live performance of "Troubadour" (recorded when the late icon was only 20) and Smokey Robinson's "I Want You Back" (a cover of the Jackson 5 hit, included as a secret bonus track on Robinson's newest album).

 Click here to subscribe to the Song of the Day newsletter.